hai-vr/documentation/docs/products/prefabulous/universal/generate-twist-bones.md

 The component will use a linear weight distribution by default, meaning that the weight is directly proportional to that distance.

-You can choose a custom weight distribution in the *transfer* curve.
+You can choose a custom *Weight Distribution* curve.
 The X axis of the curve represents the normalized distance to the lower arm bone.

 The curve should look like a slope going uphill.
 Always keep the (0,0) and (1,1) points where they are.